tshepang/blog/content/Rust week of 2017-11-23.md

 tags = ['Rust']
 +++

-There wasn\'t much last week, other than continuing with the functional testing work that queries Elasticsearch.
+There wasn't much last week, other than continuing with the functional testing work that queries Elasticsearch.
 This week, however, saw me extending [mrh] (Pending is a repo state that requires action):